-Mr. Al Shamsi has served as the Chairman of Dubai Properties Group since May 2012 and has also been a Member of the Board of Directors for Emirates Integrated Telecommunications Co. since March 2007.
-He is also the current General Manager for United Arab Shipping Agencies Co. as well as the Vice President for Dubai Shipping Agents Association.
+Mr. Al Shamsi has served as the Chairman of Dubai Properties Group (May 2012 until 2015) and has also been a Member of the Board of Directors for Emirates Integrated Telecommunications Co.
+(March 2007 until March 2018).
+He was also the General Manager for United Arab Shipping Agencies Co. until 2014.